sap-tutorials/Tutorials/tutorials/cp-apm-01-create-business-service/cp-apm-01-create-business-service.md

 ## Details
 ### You will learn
-  - How to develop a simple business service on SAP Cloud Platform using the application programming model and SAP Web IDE Full-Stack.
+  - How to develop a simple business service on SAP Cloud Platform using the application programming model and SAP Web IDE Full-Stack

 ---